Skip to main content

 More and more Zebrafish (Danio rerio) are being used as models in biomedical research.
 My research focuses on molecular diagnostic testing for Zebrafish pathogens, particularly the sensitivity and specificity of these tests.

-Worked with Dr. Kent.
+Advisor: Dr. Michael Kent.

 Juliette Ohan